Grebbe Line: World War II

 In 1939 the disused line was once again fortified against a German attack on the Netherlands, but due to cost issues reinforcements never reached an acceptable level.
 In the extensive 1939-defence plans, in which the Grebbeline would be provided with more extensive and much denser concrete reinforcements, the line would fulfill its ancient task as a forward line of defensive.
 These plans would however never be executed, surpassed as they were by the events of the German invasion in May 1940.

 The Grebbeline by that time had been largely constructed behind vast inundations, after which a front line lay that was composed of classic trench works mixed with ferro and ferro-concrete bunkers of light and medium grade.
 The front-line trenches had hardly any depth and contained only half a battalion of infantry per single km of stretched line.
 Behind this front-line was a second row of trenches which had the function of a blocking defence should the front-line be penetrated.
 Reserves could be thrown in from this line and behind it were battalion and regimental CP's as well as forward light artillery positions.
 More to the rear were the medium and heavy artillery positions as well as divisional reserves.

-The Grebbeline had two weak spots.
+The Grebbeline had three weak spots.
 The first two were near the city of Amersfoort, the third one near the village Rhenen, where the elevated Grebbeberg - a 150 feet high elevation - had made inundation works impossible.
 These sectors had been additionally fortified.
 Instead of inundations it had been decided to place forward positions ahead of the main defences.
 In the meantime a large and bomb-proof pump house had come under construction that, once it would be operable, would be able to flood the area in front of the Grebbeberg after all.
 Also this counter-measure came too late in time.
 This left the Grebbeberg as a very vulnerable position in the entire Grebbeline.
 That had not gone unnoticed by the attackers to be.

 The Germans had extensively studied the battle grounds that they were to use in May 1940.
 Way ahead of the actual invasion German army staff officers managed to visit the Grebbeline in civilian outfits, carefully studying the actual threats and opportunities.
 Particularly the Rhenen area, close to the Rhine river, was noticed.
 It was the shortest away from German soil and seemed to be a weak spot in the Dutch defence line.
 The 207th Infantry Division chose to place its most formidable push at this point, for which it had the motorized SS Regiment Der Führer at its disposal too.
 The adjacent 227th Infantry Division, accompanied by the motorized SS Leibstandarte 'Adolf Hitler', had a less profound picture of the plans ahead.
 It chose to decide where to attack during the operation instead of before.